simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-03-expressions-copy.md

 #### Exercise 2 - Defining a Variable

-Write a variable that defines a list of device models (strings), with a default of at least 3 models.
+Write a variable that defines a list of OS versions (strings), with a default of at least 3 versions.

 **Answer:**